1. Know the Answers to These Questions:

 If you have answered these basic questions and feel confident a new dog is in order, there are a few more things to help make the process go more smoothly.

 3. Be Prepared!
 A new dog or puppy will need a variety of items to start: toys, food, treats, a crate/bed, brush, collar, leash, shots, veterinary visits and lots of love!
-A book or two with common tips about the specific breed, training tips or other fun puppy facts can help acquaint the owners with their new best friend.
-A gift card to a pet store or training class would help get the new owner on the right track.
+A book or two with common tips about the specific breed, training tips or other fun puppy facts can help acquaint the dog parents with their new best friend.
+A gift card to a pet store or training class would help get the new dog parent on the right track.
 When the new puppy comes home, it is important to have key needs covered when the dogs arrives.

 4. Pick the Right Moment!
 Especially around the holidays, normal routines can go by the wayside in lieu of holiday parties, decorations and time with friends and family.
 A new puppy or dog should be brought into an environment with a routine.
 Be sure the timing is right for that.
 You can take a picture of the dog or make up a certificate the person can unwrap at the actual gift time.
 Holding off on bringing the dog home when the time is right is most important.
 A few more weeks won’t matter.
 Get him on a schedule for walks, playtime, training and feeding!
 Puppies need the stability of knowing what to expect and when to expect it.